ashishkpathak/adt/README.md

 ## ✨ Features

 - Create an empty API Proxy template, have it created and deployed to Apigee Edge.
-- Validate your proxies/shared-flow policies for XML syntax and consistences.
+- Create and deploy API proxy at the same time.
 - Download API proxy revisions.
 - Query OAuth2.0 tokens
 - Export proxies, shared-flows, products.
+- Query Apps for credentials

 ## Installation

 ADT